atamalu/Scraping-Fangraphs/README.md

 # Scraping-Fangraphs
 Here is my tutorial on web scraping data from FanGraphs.com.
-This is more for intermediate users, but you can still use the [finished functions](Finished Functions.R).
+This is more for intermediate users, but you can still use the [finished functions](Finished Functions.R) .

 Out of respect for the site, please utilize `write.csv` and `read.csv` as much as possible!